The Best Foundations

 Certainly not mainstream, Spirella, with its hundreds of corsetieres on three continents managed to supply millions of women with made-to-measure garments for close on eight decades.
 Their best selling garment was the 305 series corset.
 It was made-to-measure and provided a superb support for any women traditional enough to require it.
 The front-lacing was relatively easy to adjust and since a corset is a specialised garment, the availability of options such as extra suspenders, stiffer boning and under-belts meant that the device could be adapted to suit all shapes.

-The dozen or so girdles in our collection are as powerful today as they were 40 years ago when some of them were purchased.
+The two dozen girdles in our collection are as powerful today as they were 50 years ago when some of them were purchased.
 Not one is less than 30 years old and I have worn the one that fits me on several occasions.
 If it were to be my regular foundation, I'm sure it would last another couple of decades.
+The model on the left wears a brand new M&S girdle from the 1960's.
+She was so impressed that she offered to buy it.
+These girdles were on sale in various forms from 1940 to 1970, and the classic satin elastic version lasted for nearly two decades before plain Lycra and nylon took over.

 PANTY-GIRDLES: The Sears Hi-rise